 The Book Incubator is active in the community building relationships, telling and curating stories and proudly mentoring young (and not-so-young) authors and illustrators.

-The women who created book in this project were all victims of domestic violence.
+The women who created books in this project were all victims of domestic violence.
 Some wrote the stories of their past some wrote stories of their hopes for the future.
 Being heard, being valued, being supported regardless of the story was the key.

 Storytelling takes on a whole new dimension when creating mini mees.
 This group of non sculptors created amazing mini mees.